Sentencing in England and Wales: Detention for serious crimes

 In cases involving very serious offences, the courts have additional power to order that the offender be detained for longer periods.
 For those aged between 10 and 13, this power is only available where the crime committed carries a maximum sentence of at least 14 years for adults.
 For those aged between 14 and 17, it is also available for causing death by dangerous driving, or for causing death by driving under the influence by drink or drugs.
 The length imposed by the judge cannot exceed the maximum sentence available for an adult.

 Detentions at His Majesty's pleasure

 Offenders aged 10–17 who are convicted of murder must be ordered to be detained during His Majesty's pleasure.
 This is an indeterminate sentence which allows the offender to be released when suitable.
 The judge in the case can recommend a minimum number of years that should be served before release is considered, and the Lord Chief Justice will then set the tariff.
 If an offender reaches 22 while they are still serving the sentence they will then be transferred to an adult prison.

-Community orders
+Community orders, referral orders and Youth Rehabilitation Orders

-Community orders can only be given to young offenders aged 16 and over.
-The same requirements used for adults can be imposed, including an unpaid work requirement, an activity requirement, a prohibited and a curfew requirement.
-The only exception is the curfew limit which can be imposed from 10 upwards.
+Community orders can only be given to young offenders aged 18 and over.
+The same requirements used for adults can be imposed.

-Attendance centre orders

-Attendance centre orders are only available to offenders aged 10–25.
-They involve attendance at a special centre for two hours per week up to a maximum of 36 hours for those aged between 16 and 24, and a maximum of 24 hours those aged 10 to 15.
-The minimum number of hours is usually 12, but can be less for those aged under 14.
-The centres used to be run by the police but are now run by the probation service; they are usually held on a Saturday afternoon and will include organized leisure activities and training.
-An Attendance centre order cannot be made if the offender has served a period of detention prior to the new offence.

-Supervision orders

-Those who are 18 and under can be placed under supervision for a period of up to three years, supervision being provided by one of the following: